A Non-Art Lover’s Honest Thoughts on Visiting the Philadelphia Museum of Art

 The last section I visited was dedicated to Asian art.
 Having lived and traveled in Asia for 2.5 years, Asian culture has a special place in my heart.
 Walking through the Asian wing of the museum, I had a great time soaking up the culture of the different countries.

 One thing I found interesting is that, while most of the European collection in the museum was dedicated to paintings, most of the Asian section was filled with pottery and sculptures.
 This “everyday art” gives you a great introduction to Asian cultures from India to China.
 I definitely recommend this section for anyone unfamiliar with Asian cultures.
+And those wanting to see sculpture will want to visit the nearby Rodin Museum.

 All irreverence aside, I was surprised with how much I enjoyed visiting the Philadelphia Museum of Art.
 Having been to several of the most famous art museums in the world, I definitely think the museum’s collection is well worth a visit, whether you like art museums or not.